SpikingNeuron/Python-Cython-Numba-CUDA/README.md

 ## About Project

-This project has implementation for three algorithms:
+This project has implementation for below algorithms:
++ Blending of two images
 + Rotation without interpolation
 + Rotation with linear interpolation
 + Subsampling by factor of 2